 Private hospitals often charge more than public facilities, but they provide a better service and shorter waiting times.
 Hong Kong’s public healthcare system includes hospitals, specialist and general outpatient clinics, Chinese medicine centres and community outreach services.
 While residents are entitled to subsidies, non-residents have to pay fees similar to those charged by private hospitals.
 There are a number of UK-accredited hospitals in Hong Kong, as well as various private practices and outpatient clinics.

 Air quality is a health concern.
 Despite government efforts, pollution levels consistently fail the World Health Organization’s safety standards.
 People with asthma and chronic respiratory disease may have aggravated symptoms.

-Pharmacies are widespread and open seven days a week.
+Pharmacies are widely-available and open 7 days a week.
 Most hospitals also offer 24-hour pharmacy services.
 Prescriptions from other countries aren’t accepted, so you’ll need to get one from a local doctor before your supply runs out.

 Both government and non-government organisations provide emergency services, which include the Hong Kong Fire Services Department, Auxiliary Medical Services and the St John Ambulance Association.